kelseyhightower/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

-In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.
+In this lab you will generate [Kubernetes client configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), typically called kubeconfigs, which configure Kubernetes clients to connect and authenticate to Kubernetes API Servers.

 ## Client Authentication Configs